 White Rabbit Collection

-The White Rabbit Collection is one of the world’s most extensive and significant collections of contemporary art from China.
-It contains over 2,500 works made by more than 700 artists.
+The collection contains over 2,000 works made by almost 700 artists.
 With a focus on works created since the year 2000, it is a document of social and artistic change in twenty-first century China.

 Maintained with the collection is the Judith Neilson/White Rabbit Collection archive, an extensive and growing collection of artists’ own archival materials and artefacts, exhibition catalogues, documentation of studio visits and artist interviews.